dbucher1234/AI_molecular_generator/README.md

    Generate a large pool of candidate analogues.

 4. **Scoring & Filtering**
-   Compute predicted log P, and compound novelty to select new polar analogues.
+   Compute predicted log P, and similarity to only output polar analogues.

 ---